 Pamela is a Sydney based artist and works from her studio at One Plus 2 Artist Studios, Lilyfield.
 Pamela attended the National Art School at Darlinghurst Sydney 1989 - 1991, completing her Diploma in Fine Art, then went on to complete her Masters in Art Therapy at the University of Western Sydney Nepean in 1994 - 1995.

 Pamela's art works have been acquired by Allen Arthur Robinson Collection in Sydney.
 She has been a finalist in numerous Art Awards such as The Blake Prize, The Paddington Art Prize, NSW Parliament Plein Air, Pro Hart Broken Hill Outback Art Prize, Stanthorpe Art Prize - Queensland, and The John Leslie Art Prize - Victoria.
 Pamela's works are in private collections across Australia and in countries such as France, Canada, USA, Japan, England and Hong Kong.
-Pamela won the overall $10,000.
-2014 Gosford Regional Gallery Art Prize, won the $15,000.
-Gosford Regional Gallery Art Prize again in 2015 for her work 'Dusk Falls Across The Flinders', and most recently won the 2019 Hunters Hill Art Prize for her work 'Saulėtekis'.
+Pamela won the overall 2014 and 2015 Gosford Regional Gallery Art Prize.
+In 2019 she won the Hunters Hill Art Prize, and the Defiance Award and Residency in conjunction with the 2021 Paddington Art Prize for her work 'Red Rust Hills N'Dhala'.